-"Release Threshold" means, with respect to any Release Request Date, (i) from the Issuance Date to, but excluding the second anniversary of the Issuance Date, \$100,000,000, provided that from the Issuance Date to, but excluding the first anniversary of the Issuance Date to, but excluding the first anniversary of the Issuance Date to, but excluding the third anniversary of the Issuance Date, \$100,000,000, (iii) from the third anniversary of the Issuance Date to, but excluding the fourth anniversary of the Issuance Date to, but excluding the fifth anniversary thereof, \$50,000,000, (iv) from the fifth anniversary of the Issuance Date to, but excluding the sixth anniversary thereof, \$40,000,000 (and (vi) following the sixth anniversary of the Issuance Date to, but excluding the seventh anniversary thereof, \$40,000,000 (each such period, a "Relevant Period").
-Notwithstanding the foregoing, with respect to any Relevant Period (a) after the initial Relevant Period, the Release Threshold shall be increased by the unused portion of the Release Threshold for the immediately preceding Relevant Period (including as such preceding Release Threshold may previously have been increased pursuant to this proviso), and (b) prior to and including the Relevant Period ending on the fourth anniversary of the Issuance Date, up to 40% of the applicable Release Threshold (as it may have been increased pursuant to clause (a)) will be available for Spare Engines Collateral, up to 40% will be available for Tier I Aircraft Collateral and up to 70% will be available for Spare Engines Collateral and Tier I Aircraft Collateral on an aggregate basis.
+"Release Threshold" means, with respect to any Release Request Date, (i) from the Issuance Date to, but excluding the second anniversary of the Issuance Date, \$100,000,000, provided that from the Issuance Date to, but excluding the first anniversary of the Issuance Date, only Aircraft or Spare Engines that are subject to a Technical Impairment may be released pursuant to this provision; (ii) from the second anniversary of the Issuance Date to, but excluding the third anniversary of the Issuance Date, \$100,000,000, (iii) from the third anniversary of the Issuance Date to, but excluding the fourth anniversary of the Issuance Date, \$50,000,000, (iv) from the fourth anniversary of the Issuance Date to, but excluding the fifth anniversary of the Issuance Date to, but excluding the sixth anniversary of the Issuance Date to, but excluding the sixth anniversary of the Issuance Date to, but excluding the sixth anniversary of the Issuance Date to, but excluding the sixth anniversary of the Issuance Date to, but excluding the sixth anniversary of the Issuance Date to, but excluding the sixth anniversary of the Issuance Date to, but excluding the sixth anniversary thereof, \$40,000,000 and (vi) following the sixth anniversary of the Issuance Date to, but excluding the seventh anniversary thereof, \$40,000,000 (each such period, a "Relevant Period").
+Notwithstanding the foregoing, with respect to any Relevant Period (a) after the initial Relevant Period, the Release Threshold shall be increased by the unused portion of the Release Threshold for the immediately preceding Relevant Period (including as such preceding Release Threshold may previously have been increased pursuant to clause (a)) will be available for Spare Engines Collateral, up to 40% will be available for Tier I Aircraft Collateral and up to 70% will be available for Spare Engines Collateral, up to 40% will be available for Spare Engines Collateral and Tier I Aircraft Collateral on an aggregate basis.

-"Technical Impairment" means, with respect to any Aircraft or Spare Engine, any circumstance that exists solely with respect to such Aircraft or Spare Engine, which, with the giving of notice or passing of time (or both), would, in the reasonable judgment of United, constitute an Indenture Default and, in the reasonable judgment of United is not reasonably likely to be cured within the applicable cure period after use of commercially reasonable efforts.
+"Technical Impairment" means, with respect to any Aircraft or Spare Engine, any circumstance that exists solely with respect to such Aircraft or Spare Engine, which, with the giving of notice or passing of time (or both), would, in the reasonable judgment of United, constitute an Indenture Default and, in the reasonable judgment of United is not reasonable likely to be cured within the applicable cure period after use of commercially reasonable efforts.
 If an Aircraft or Spare Engine is subject to a Technical Impairment, in lieu of seeking the release of such Aircraft or Spare Engine pursuant to the foregoing release provisions, United may elect to treat it as having been subject to an Event of Loss.
 See "-Certain Provisions of the Spare Engines Security Agreement-Event of Loss" and "-Certain Provisions of the Indenture-Events of Loss" under "Description of Security Documents".